“Unlike self-criticism, which asks if you’re good enough, self-compassion asks, what’s good for you”? Kristin Neff

 -

-Providing care in Perrysburg & Findlay offices.
+Providing care in the Findlay office.

 Email directly at madison.nutrition.rdn@gmail.com